|Year||Term 1||Term 2||Term 3|

 (9/10 week rotation)

-- Workshop skills include using a variety of equipment including CAD/CAM with vinyl cutters, pillar drills, sanding disc, hand files, coping saws and a variety of decorative techniques.
+- Students produce a working gumball machine using various materials such as woods, metals and plastics.
+Workshop skills include using a variety of equipment including CAD/CAM with vinyl cutters, pillar drills, sanding disc, hand files, coping saws, tenon saws and a variety of decorative techniques.

 (2 x 9 week rotations)